c2mon/c2mon/CONTRIBUTING.md

 ### Use short branch names

-Branches used when submitting pull requests should preferably be named according to issues, e.g. 'issue-123'.
-Otherwise, use succinct, lower-case, dash (-) delimited names, such as 'fix-warnings', 'fix-typo', etc.
+Branches used when submitting pull requests should preferably be named using succinct, lower-case, dash (-) delimited names, such as 'fix-warnings', 'fix-typo', etc. Otherwise, name the branch according to the issue number, e.g. 'issue-123'.

-## Use C2MON Code Style
+## Use the C2MON code style

-The complete [C2MON Code Style][] reference will soon be available, but for the meantime, here's a quick summary:
+Please read the [C2MON code style guide][] for full details, but for the meantime, here's a quick summary:

 ### Mind the whitespace